siliconflow/onediff/onediff_sd_webui_extensions/README.md

 ## Use OneDiff by API

-Run the commands below to use Sable Diffusion WebUI with OneDiff extensions.
+Run the commands below to use Sable Diffusion WebUI with OneDiff extensions (Assume you are in the `stable-diffusion-webui/` dir).

 ```
 # start sd-webui client